 And then the sensory meltdowns started.
 At first, Jack just needed some extra OT to help keep him on track after school.
 And then it became a lot of OT.
-Four weeks into the school year it grew until I couldn’t do enough OT with him to help him.
+Four weeks into the school year, he deteriorated to the point where no amount OT could help.
 He was spending hours sobbing, literally climbing walls (did you know it is possible to climb using only a window mullion to get seven feet up in the air?
 I didn’t either), swinging, and banging into things.
+We did OT all day after school.
 And it was never enough.

 The spark in his eyes disappeared.

 So after weeks of trying to communicate to the school that we had a massive problem, I decided enough was enough.
-The school had decided that unstructured time for recess wasn’t a part of the schedule so the problem wasn’t fixable anyway.
+The school had decided that unstructured time for recess wasn’t a part of the schedule for first grade so the problem wasn’t fixable anyway.
 And any other option seemed like it had to be better.
-At the very least, we decided that it couldn’t be worse.
+At the very least, we decided it couldn’t be worse.

 I made hours of phone calls and applied for transfers and to waiting lists, before deciding that homeschool would be the best fit for Jack.
-I went from thinking that I wouldn’t be a good homeschool parent since I was already busy enough with writing, chronic illness, and other kids to thinking that maybe it was something I could pull off.
+I went from thinking that I wouldn’t be a good homeschool parent since I already have a very full plate to considering if it was something I could pull off.
 Looking into Jack’s sobbing eyes one morning, I realized he needed me to do it for him.